Florida Atlantic vs. Illinois College Basketball Predictions & Picks - December 5

 Spread & Total Prediction for Florida Atlantic vs. Illinois

-Florida Atlantic is 6-2-0 against the spread this season compared to Illinois' 2-4-0 ATS record.
-In terms of going over the point total, games involving the Owls are 4-4-0 and the Fighting Illini are 1-5-0.
-The teams average 161.5 points per game, 13 more points than this matchup's total.
+Florida Atlantic is 6-2-0 against the spread, while Illinois' ATS record this season is 2-4-0.
+The Owls have gone over the point total in four games, while Fighting Illini games have gone over one time.
+The two teams score 161.5 points per game, 14.0 more points than this matchup's total.

 Sportsbook Promo Codes